hbradio/portfolio/content/fact-checking.md

 [Buttigieg's falsehoods](https://fact-check.brady.fyi/documents/daceccbe-2c3d-4519-8c79-dce01f173536) were:
 * Exaggeration (saying "tens of thousands" when the number was 13,000)
 * A broad, unverifiable claim about historic trends
-* Using the phrase "99%" too casually
+* Using the term "99%" too casually

 #### Did AI do the fact checking?